mondrodigital/macro-data-refinement/README.md

 3. Navigate to the project directory: `cd macrorefinement`
 4. Run the command: `node server.js`
 5. Open your browser and navigate to `http://localhost:3000`

+## Mobile Usage

+The application is fully responsive and works on mobile devices:

+- **Touch Support**: All interactions work with touch gestures
+- **Drag and Drop**: Select numbers and drag them to buckets using touch
+- **Responsive Layout**: The interface adapts to different screen sizes
+- **Portrait and Landscape**: Works in both orientations

 ## Deployment